Kjili/boardgame-quickrules/root.rst

   | multiple battle rounds need to be initiated as new battles
   | defender can play ambush cards matching the clearing's suit -> 2 immediate hits
   | attacker can react with an ambush card matching the clearing's suit -> no ambush
+  | defenseless defenders can play ambush cards
   | attacker gets the higher roll, defender the lower
   | min(warriors present, rolled hits) are taken on each side
   | extra hits are not limited by, i.e. are independent of, the number of warriors present in the clearing
   | defenseless clearings (no warriors present) give 1 extra hit to the attacker
+  | extra hits can be added after rolling the dice
   | warriors are always removed before buildings/tokens
   | tokens and buildings need to be attacked, the affected players decide which building/token they remove when hit
   | each player scores 1 point for each removed enemy token or building (also outside battle)!